northeast-kansas-library-system/nextsteps/source/pages/timeline.rst

 - 2022

  - January - Upgrade to Koha 21.05
+ - August - Upgrade to Koha 21.11

 .. - September - NEKLS hosts the joint koha-US/KohaCon22 conference in Lawrence, KS
+    .. - Jim Minges and Liz Rea (former NEKLS staff members) deliver the Keynote address at the joint koha-US/KohaCon22